bluepaper-io/typescript-nextjs-starter/README.md

 ## Features

 - ⚡️ Next.js 12
-- ⚛️ React 17
+- ⚛️ React 18
 - ⛑ TypeScript
 - 🌱 Tailwind
 - 💻 GTM & FacebookPixel
-- 📏 ESLint — Find and fix problems in your code
+- 📏 ESLint — To find and fix problems in your code
 - 💖 Prettier — Code Formatter for consistent style
 - 🐶 Husky — For running scripts before committing
 - 📄 Commitizen — To define a standard way of committing rules
-- 🚓 Commitlint — Make sure your commit messages follow the convention
+- 🚓 Commitlint — To make sure your commit messages follow the convention
-- 🖌 Renovate — Keep your dependencies up to date
+- 🖌 Renovate — To keep your dependencies up to date
-- 🚫 lint-staged — To run ESLint and Prettier against staged Git files
+- 🚫 lint-staged — Run ESLint and Prettier against staged Git files
-- 👷 PR Workflow — Run Type Check & Linters on all Pull Requests
+- 👷 PR Workflow — Run Type Check & Linters on Pull Requests
-- ⚙️ EditorConfig - Maintain consistent coding styles across editors and IDEs
+- ⚙️ EditorConfig - Consistent coding styles across editors and IDEs
 - 🗂 Path Mapping — Import components or images using the `@` prefix

 ## Quick Start